[ lit-er ]

 Origin of litter

-Synonyms for litter
+synonym study for litter

 - small refuse or waste materials carelessly dropped, esp in public places